bitovi/academy/src/technology-consulting/5-communication.md

 - **Tailor your feedback to individual needs:** Not everyone responds to feedback the same way.
 Adjust your approach based on the individual’s experience level and communication style, offering feedback in a way that resonates with them.
 - **Encourage self-discovery through questions:** Instead of always providing the answer, ask guiding questions that help others come to conclusions on their own.
 This builds their problem-solving skills.
 - **Celebrate small wins:** Recognize progress, no matter how small, to build confidence.
 Positive reinforcement encourages continued learning and development.
-- **Lead by example in continuous learning:** Share your own learning experiences—whether successes or failures.
+- **Lead by example in continuous learning:** Share your own learning experiences — whether successes or failures.
 This normalizes the process of growth and shows that everyone, regardless of their role, can improve.
 - **Create a safe space for mistakes:** Let your team know that making mistakes is part of the learning process.
 This fosters a supportive environment where they feel safe taking risks.

 Questions to reflect: